 Introduction to Clarksville, Indiana

 Clarksville, Indiana, in Clark county, is 2 miles N of Louisville, Kentucky.
-Part of the surrounding Louisville metro area, Clarksville is home to some 21,400 residents.
+Clarksville is part of the surrounding Louisville metro area.

 Clarksville was founded in 1783 by American Revolutionary War General George Rogers Clark, after whom the town was named.
 General Clark used this area as his base for operations during the war and established a post here in 1778.
 Clarksville is also home to the Falls of the Ohio State Park and the Colgate clock, which is one of the largest clocks in the world.